Convergence: Coming Together to Improve Hazards and Disaster Research, Practice, and Policy

 Members of the hazards and disaster field have long converged to conduct research and improve practice.
 Examples of convergence, as it is defined here, can involve diverse teams of researchers working together to design and carry out transformative studies.
 It captures the way practitioners partner with community groups to spur action and overcome longstanding barriers to natural hazards mitigation.
 When disasters drive emergency management groups to reach out and partner with unfamiliar agencies and organizations, convergence is the process that makes these collaborations possible.
 And advocacy groups, non-profit organizations, researchers, and others have often formed coalitions designed to craft more equitable recovery policies for individuals and communities affected by disaster.

-This year, we invite you to share stories of how you are coming together with others in novel ways to reduce risk, save lives, and build sustainable communities.
-We are especially interested in learning about and featuring diverse groups and teams that have identified a clear challenge and then established a network to respond to that challenge.
+We invite you to share stories of how you are coming together with others in novel ways to reduce risk, save lives, and build sustainable communities.
+We are looking forward to learning from diverse groups and teams that have identified a clear challenge and then established a network to respond to that challenge.